As a school we are strongly committed to safeguarding.

 Children’s social care also tries to carry out its enquiries sensitively.
 It has to gather information with parents about the steps being taken and it is therefore beneficial that discussions are as open and as constructive as possible.

 The following safeguarding documents are very important.
 The help us to make sure all our children are safe.
 If you would like a paper copy of them, just let Mrs Howard in the office know.
-If you would like to talk about anything in any of these documents, please make an appointment with a member of the safeguarding team – Mr Cheesman, Mrs Wallis or Mrs Crane.
+If you would like to talk about anything in any of these documents, please make an appointment with a member of the safeguarding team – Mr Cheesman, Mrs Davies or Mrs Crane.

 If you are a child and you have a problem you want to talk about, please tell an adult and we will help you.